USS Jesse L. Brown

 USS Jesse L. Brown (DE/FF/FFT-1089) was a Knox-class frigate of the United States Navy.
-She was named for Jesse L. Brown, the first African-American naval aviator in the U.S. Navy.
+She was named for Jesse L. Brown, the first African-American aviator to complete the United States Navy's basic flight training program.
 The ship was eventually decommissioned and sold to the Egyptian Navy and was renamed Damiyat (F961).
 The name is also transliterated as Damyat and Damietta by some sources.

 History

 Jesse L. Brown, a 3963-ton Knox-class escort ship built at Westwego, Louisiana, was commissioned in February 1973.
 In July 1975, she was reclassified as a frigate and designated FF-1089.
 Her career was spent with the Atlantic Fleet, and included several deployments to the Mediterranean Sea, the Persian Gulf and northern European waters.
 Jesse L. Brown also participated in two joint operations with Latin American Navies, UNITAS XX in 1979 and UNITAS XXX a decade later.

 Jesse L. Brown was operating off the Guantanamo Bay area during January 1979 when USS Farragut mistakenly fired upon a Soviet oceangoing tug and Foxtrot-class submarine being given to the Cuban Navy.
 Farragut mistook the radar return for the US Navy fleet tug and towed target.
 During the next approximate 48 hours, Jesse L. Brown and the other ships maintained General Quarters while a state of near war existed, which included constant threat of attack by Cuban missile patrol boats and medium bombers.

 Jesse L. Brown (in an episode foreshadowing her later service) was credited with a drug bust as a result of the rescue of an approximate 40 ft sailboat in Casco Bay, Maine, while undergoing post yard refit sea trials from Bath Iron Works.
 The ship bears the marks of this operation to this day with visible dents in her hull from the strikes from the large sailboat while transferring the seasick crew in heavy sea conditions.
 The sailboat crew was later transferred to a former Navy ATF Coast Guard cutter out of Portland, Maine, after a failed towing attempt of the sailboat.